kevinding0218/InterviewDocuments/Q and A/System Design/Interview - Step by step.md

 		Query Service							Shard Proxy + MySQL-II(N-Z)
 		```
 		- This setup helps us address several requirements we mentioned before, like scalability and performance.
 But availability is not yet addressed.
+- Master/Read (Lead/Follower) Replica
 	- What if database shard died?
 How to make sure data is not getting lost?
 	- We need replicate data.
 Lets call each existed shard a master shard or a leader shard.
 	- For every master shard we introduce a copy of it, called read replica or a follower.
 We call it read replica because writes still go through a master shard, but reads may go through both master shard and a replica.
 	- We also put some replicates to a data center different from their master shard, so that if the whole data center goes down, we still have a copy of data available.